coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

 - Docker provides containerization in software level
 - Available for most common operating systems
 - Provides an easy and fast way to bundle all the necessary libraries and data together
-- Docker Hub - A platform to share docker images (Note: images are stored in repositories ~ similar to git repository)
+- DockerHub is a platform to share docker images (images are stored in repositories - similar to Git repository)
 - Public Docker images available in [Docker Hub](https://hub.docker.com/) but a word of warning: <span style="color: red">not all images can be trusted!
 There have been examples of contaminated images so investigate before using images blindly</span>.

 ---